Grow Hemp in Alaska

 1) What is the purpose of the State of Alaska Industrial Hemp Pilot Program?

 The new law authorizes the Alaska Department of Natural Resources (DNR), through the Division of Agriculture, to create an Industrial Hemp Pilot Program to research the growth, cultivation, and marketing of industrial hemp.
-The purpose of the pilot program is to increase the knowledge of how industrial hemp production, cultivation, and marketing may increase agricultural production in Alaska and contribute to our economy.
+The purpose of the pilot program is to increase the knowledge of how industrial hemp production, cultivation, and marketing may increase agricultural production in Alaska and contribute to the economy.

 2) What are some commercial uses of industrial hemp?